Marburg in Equatorial Guinea

 - Viral Hemorrhagic Fevers in the CDC Yellow Book: Health Information for International Travel

 Marburg virus disease is a rare and deadly disease that has, at times, caused outbreaks in several African countries.
-It is spread by contact with blood or body fluids of a person infected with Marburg virus.
+It is spread by contact with blood or body fluids of a person infected with or who has died from Marburg.
 It is also spread by contact with contaminated objects (such as clothing, bedding, needles, and medical equipment) or by contact with animals, such as bats and nonhuman primates, who are infected with Marburg virus.

-Marburg virus disease is a viral hemorrhagic fever.
+Marburg is a viral hemorrhagic fever.
 Symptoms include fever, chills, headache, muscle pain, rash, sore throat, diarrhea, vomiting, stomach pain, chest pain, and unexplained bleeding or bruising.
 Infection with Marburg virus is often fatal.
-There is no specific treatment or approved vaccine for Marburg virus disease.
+There are no approved vaccines or treatments for Marburg.